tosin2013/llama-stack-demos/kubernetes/observability/run-configuration.md

 With the updated vLLM image and the updated deployment, distributed trace data will be generated and collected by the opentelemetry-collector sidecar container and exported to the central observability-hub as outlined in the [README.md](./README.md) with a `TempoStack` as a tracing backend.

-There is a performance impact with enabling tracing with vLLM, so it's recommended to update the deployment to enable tracing only when debugging to avoid the performance impact.
+There is a performance impact with enabling tracing, so it's recommended to update the deployment to enable tracing only when debugging to avoid the performance impact.
 A complete list of vLLM engine arguments can be found [here](https://docs.vllm.ai/en/latest/serving/engine_args.html).

 ### Llamastack

-With Llamastack, you need to specify in the run-config.yaml to enable telemetry collection with an opentelemetry receiver.
+With Llamastack, update the [configmap](../llama-stack/configmap.yaml) to enable telemetry collection with an opentelemetry receiver.
 Don't update these until _after_ the [OpentelemetryCollector Sidecar](./otel-collector/otel-collector-llamastack-sidecar.yaml) is deployed.
 Follow the [observability-hub guide](./README.md) to install the `RH Build of OpenTelemetry Operator` and `OpenTelemetryCollector`.